This vignette is a short

 have not yet been submitted to CRAN:

-Note that for the install_bitbucket
+Note that for the install_bitbucket command to work on

 Windows, Rtools must be